jecki/DHParser/documentation_src/index.rst

     $ python3 DHParser/DHParser/scripts/dhparser.py MyNewParserProject
     $ ln -s ../DHParser/DHParser MyNewParserProject/DHParser

-In case you would like to use latest bugfixes from the development-branch the first command should be exchanged with:
+In case you would like to use latest bugfixes from the development branch, the first command should be exchanged with:

 .. code:: bash

    $ git clone --depth=1 --single-branch --branch development https://gitlab.lrz.de/badw-it/DHParser

-In order to verify that your local clone of the DHParser-repository has been correctly linked to your project's directory, type:
+In order to verify that your local clone of the DHParser repository has been correctly linked to your project's directory, type:

 .. code:: bash